TSAI-Labs/LMX/README.md

 cd LMX
 ```

 If you already have the repo in your home directory.
-Go into it and make sure you have the latest.
+Go inside it and make sure you have the latest.

 ```
 cd LMX